HiNeuron:An annotated hierarchical neuronal dataset for neuron reconstruction

-In the dataset, all the images are divided into three different density levels, ranging from low to high density.
-The dataset comprises approximately 2,800 image blocks and consists of neuronal images and their corresponding manual tracing result as the gold standard, and isotropic image through image enhancement techniques.
-The image voxel resolution is 0.35 µm × 0.35 µm × 1 µm or 0.32 µm × 0.32 µm × 1 µm, and the data are 3D images saved in 16-bit depth LZW-compressed TIFF format.
+In the HiNeuron dataset, all images are divided into three density levels, ranging from low to high density.
+This dataset includes approximately 2,800 image blocks, each containing neuronal images and their corresponding manually traced results as the ground truth, along with isotropic images obtained through image enhancement techniques.

-The Hineuron dataset can be used to analyze the reconstruction performance of existing neuron reconstruction algorithms and also contribute to the development of new neuron reconstruction algorithms.
-We make the dataset publicly available and provide the data download links, thereby offering a foundational data resource for future research on neuronal reconstruction.
-The dataset is available for free to researchers for non-commercial use.
+The HiNeuron dataset can be used to evaluate the performance of existing neuron reconstruction algorithms and to facilitate the development of new reconstruction methods.
+The dataset has been publicly released with download links provided, serving as an important foundational resource for future research in neuronal reconstruction.
+It is freely available for non-commercial research purposes.

 HiNeuron dataset with different levels of densities